-Seeking God’s face means getting to know Him and not only looking to what He gives to and does for us.
+Seeking God’s face means getting to know him and not first, only, and/or just looking to what He gives to and does for us.
 This involves an honesty of intention in our searching.

 Quite a few places in scripture emphasize the idea of seeking God’s face over his hands.
 Psalm 27:8 tells us God creates a longing in our hearts for connection with Him.
-Psalm 104:5 and 1 Chronicles 16:11 are duplicate words of David’s seeking God’s presence and his strength continually.
+Psalm 104:5 and 1 Chronicles 16:11 are duplicate words of David’s seeking God’s presence and his strength continually, and 1 Chronicles 28:9 gives us much of what we need to understand the importance of seeking His face.

 “And Solomon, my son, get to know the God of your ancestors.
 Worship and serve him with your whole heart and with a willing mind, for the Lord sees every hear and understands and knows every plan and thought.
 If you seek him you will find him.
 But if you forsake him, he will reject you forever.”